Boa Me

-"Boa Me" is a single by English-Ghanaian recording artist Fuse ODG, featuring vocals from Ed Sheeran and Mugeez.
+"Boa Me" is a single by English-Ghanaian Afrobeats recording artist Fuse ODG, featuring vocals from Ed Sheeran and Mugeez.
 The song was released in the United Kingdom as a digital download on 10 November 2017.
 The song peaked at number 52 on the UK Singles Chart.

 Music video

 The music video for "Boa Me" premiered on 16 November 2017.